What To Do When Disability Insurance Companies Use Surveillance Evidence Against You

 Do not consent to a field visit without having one of the seasoned, top-rated disability lawyers of DarrasLaw present to represent you.
 Learn more about the implications of submitting to a field visit here.

-Why Do These Companies Surveil People?
 The Reality of Insurance Fraud

 The Coalition Against Insurance Fraud estimates that fraud steals $80 billion a year across all lines of insurance.
 Insurance companies have a financial responsibility to their stockholders to pay only legitimate claims, which is why many use surveillance to identify and deny fraudulent claims.